ozgurozbekuk/React-Reusable-Component-Generator-Extension/README.md

-# React Select & Reuse Component
+# React Reusable Component Generator

 A simple yet powerful VSCode extension that helps you extract selected JSX code into a reusable component with just one keyboard shortcut.

+### 📥 Installation

+Search for **React Reusable Component Generator** on the VSCode Marketplace
+or You can install this extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ozgurozbek.react-select-reuse-component).

 ## ✨ Features